Do you like the thought of investing in real-world assets such as property, fine wine, art and watches but don’t know where to begin?

 There is a max supply of 33,333,333 tokens.

 33% of marketplace revenue is used to buy and burn the token…which will make $TNGBL deflationary and more scarce over time (after all 33,333,333 have been released…ETA around a year but depends on activity – see more info below).

 Users are encouraged to lock their TNGBL tokens in ‘3,3 NFT’s.
 Doing so will earn a share in 66% of marketplace fees (distributed in USDC).

 The primary, long-term opportunity is locking tokens in “3,3 NFT”s so you qualify for a share in the 66% marketplace revenue.

-However, there are two really good opportunities that are open until all 33,333,333 tokens have been allocated;
+There are also two really good “super-early” opportunities that are open until all 33,333,333 tokens have been allocated;

 - Multipliers: lock tokens for a multiplier (“3,3 NFT”)

 - Early adopter: buy a product (“early user TNFT”)